 Can you predict a heart attack?

 What if we could predict the likelihood of a heart attack in a patient – and combat it through innovative dietary adjustments?
-Discover the work of a CSU researcher who’s at the cutting edge of cardiovascular medicine.
+Discover the work of a Charles Sturt researcher who’s at the cutting edge of cardiovascular medicine.

 How real is identity theft?

 When you are online, how likely is it that a scammer will try to steal your identity?
-A CSU expert explains the risks, what hackers are looking for and what can you do to protect yourself.
+A Charles Sturt expert explains the risks, what hackers are looking for and what can you do to protect yourself.